Sarah Chaâri: Personal life

 Chaâri studies medicine at the Université libre de Bruxelles, having passed the medical school entrance exam in July 2022 where she ranked in the top 6% candidates.
 Sarah's father is Moroccan and her mother is Belgian and she is to be considered first-ever European Muslim woman to obtain a medal at Summer Olympics.

+Awards

+World Taekwondo Gala Awards Female Athlete of the Year 2025.